An integrated solution to supply chain management: How eVIN harnesses technology, governance and human resources

 Last-mile supply chain and cold chain handlers at the peripheral level (e.g. health facilities) are provided with smart phones that are equipped with the eVIN application, which allows for the digitization of vaccines inventories.

-Information recorded in offline mode at times of network unavailability and gets saved and uploaded through automatic data synchronization on the cloud network when internet is available again.
+Information is recorded in offline mode at times of network unavailability and gets saved and uploaded through automatic data synchronization on the cloud network when the Internet is available again.
 This data is sent to a cloud-based server and visible on a web dashboard on computers at any level of the supply chain for informed decision-making.
 Through customizable dashboards viewable through the eVIN web interface as well as a mobile version, managers can see information on stock inventory and demand information from each store, supply at warehouses and in transit, and status of all cold chain equipment, among other data.
 The tool also provides actionable data analytics, including on stock abnormalities, optimal replenishments through consumption-based forecasting, trends on a range of data, and human performance, including data quality and response times.

 For the immunization cold chain, in addition to providing real-time information on vaccine stocks, the system helps to track storage temperature of vaccines.
 SIM-enabled temperature loggers attached to the cold chain equipment capture temperature information through a digital sensor placed in the refrigerator.
 The temperature loggers installed on all vaccine storing refrigerators activate alarms and send messages to relevant authorities if the temperature in the fridge goes beyond the set temperature limits.
 In the eVIN approach used in India, the vaccine logistics management, temperature monitoring and cold chain management are integrated into one system.